mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

   * Symbol in File - cmd-O
     * only searches in current file
   * Symbol in Workspace - cmd-t
+    * can find names in any file in workspace
+  * cmd-hover over names to see in a popup and click to go to definition

 * JavaScript

   * under "Customize" on "Welcome" screen, install support for JavaScript
+  * has method name completion with documentation in popups
+  * right-click a name to see a context menu of things than can be done including
+    * Go to Definition
+    * Peek Definition - shows in a dialog that can be dismissed
+    * Go to Type Definition - only for TypeScript, not Flow?
+    * Find All References
+    * Rename Symbol - there and all references
+    * Change All Occurrences - like "Rename Symbol", but live; may be buggy

 * Markdown